User Guide

 User Presets

 Save your own configurations using the Library system in the plugin header.
+The preset dropdown groups factory and user presets, Save prompts for a preset name, and Load opens an .impulse-cycler preset file from disk.

 Preset Storage Location: